vllm-project/vllm/docs/source/models/supported_models.rst

 We have three levels of testing for models:

-1. Strict consistency: We compare the output of the model with the output of the model in the HuggingFace Transformers library under greedy decoding.
+1. **Strict consistency**: We compare the output of the model with the output of the model in the HuggingFace Transformers library under greedy decoding.
 This is the most stringent test.
+The following models fall under this category:
+    - facebook/opt-125m
+    - meta-llama/Llama-2-7b-hf
-2. Output sensibility: We check if the output of the model is sensible and coherent, by measuring the perplexity of the output and checking for any obvious errors.
+2. **Output sensibility**: We check if the output of the model is sensible and coherent, by measuring the perplexity of the output and checking for any obvious errors.
 This is a less stringent test.
+3. **Runtime functionality**: We check if the model can be loaded and run without errors.
+This is the least stringent test.
+The following models fall under this category:
+    - facebook/opt-125m
+    - meta-llama/Llama-2-7b-hf
+    - baichuan-inc/Baichuan-7B
+    - THUDM/chatglm3-6b
+    - google/gemma-7b
+    - Felladrin/Llama-68M-Chat-v1
+    - mistralai/Mixtral-8x7B-Instruct-v0.1
+    - TinyLlama/TinyLlama-1.1B-Chat-v1.0
+    - EleutherAI/gpt-j-6b
+    - mosaicml/mpt-7b
+    - llava-hf/llava-1.5-7b-hf
+    - bigcode/starcoder2-3b
+    - stabilityai/stablelm-3b-4e1t
+    - microsoft/phi-2
+    - bigscience/bloom-560m
+    - EleutherAI/pythia-70m
+    - bigcode/tiny_starcoder_py
+    - gpt2
-3. Community feedback: We rely on the community to provide feedback on the models.
+4. **Community feedback**: We rely on the community to provide feedback on the models.
 If a model is broken or not working as expected, we encourage users to raise issues to report it or open pull requests to fix it.

-#TODO: list which models are tested at which level
+The rest of the models fall under this category.